 The railway line has a complex history.
 In the beginning it was narrow gauge from Port Augusta to Alice Springs.
 The route passed through the Pichi Richi Pass where steep grades and windy terrain forced the narrow gauge choice.

-Then due to a massive increase in traffic on the line, standard gauge and a new straightforward route between Port Augusta and Marree was constructed.
-Marree then became a break of gauge town, where passengers changed to a narrow gauge service to travel to Alice Springs.
+After a massive increase in traffic, standard gauge and a new straightforward route between Port Augusta and Marree were constructed.
+Marree became a break of gauge town, where passengers changed to a narrow gauge service to travel to Alice Springs.

 But the railway line was plagued with problems caused by flooding, sand drifts and washaways.
 A new line was constructed to avoid these difficulties, west of the Stuart Highway.
 The Ghan line was closed in 1980.